rfong/sustenance/food/coop_food.md

 - dump in 3+ cups lentils, and broth at a 3:1 ratio
 - add diced purple carrots, 1-2 diced japanese sweet potatoes, 1-2 bunches kale

+IRON STEW (todo):
+- beluga/black lentils (8 mg non-heme iron per 1/2 cup uncooked)
+- chickpeas (4 mg iron per 1 cup cooked)
+- spinach (2.7 mg iron per 100g uncooked)
+- beets (1.8 mg iron per 100g)
+- Trader Joe's high protein tofu (6.75 mg iron per half block)
+- note that all iron contents listed are non-heme iron, which requires 1.8x more than your demographic's standard DV for bioavailability reasons; if you are not vegan with a period then it is overkill to use all of these ingredients at once
+- also note that I am a massive eater, so if you eat a normal amount you will want to recalculate these serving sizes

 classic western soup base:
 - saute minced garlic & diced onion in large pot
 - add diced celery & carrots